tomcl/HowToUseGitTJWC/README.md

 One consequence of this is that when clones of a repository reside on different computers the only difference can be incompleteness.
 A new commit added to clone A will not propagate to clone B until it is Fetched by B or Pushed by A (assuming A ---origin---> B).

 All Git repos contain the same information (when up-to-date) so Git is peer-to-peer.
 It is often used with a single central cloud repository and others (local or cloud) connected to this via ---origin--> links.
 But this is for convenience only - and the links can be broken and remade differently if you wish.
-Any one of the repos alpha - epsilon in the picture contains enough info to reconsitute them all - except for the latest unsynchronised commits.
-Also, although alpha is the root of the tree of origin connections this is not significant for operation.
+Any one of the repositories _alpha_ - _epsilon_ in the picture contains enough information to reconsitute them all - except for a few local unsynchronised commits.
+Also, although _alpha_ is the root of the tree of origin connections this is not significant for operation.

 <p align="center">
 <img src="repos-origins.jpg"> </img>